mchaelkha/fuzzer/README.md

 @TA I have received an extension on Part 2 to be due on 2020-10-27 @ 11:59PM.

+## Assumptions
+* Submitting the file upload form results in an OSError.
+This was counted as an HTTP response error.
+* A page and its state after submitting a possible form are two separate cases of data leakage.
+* "refresh" the page after submitting a form in case of redirects or HTML changes

 ## Installation
 * Run `pip install -r requirements`.
 This is ran in the [GitLab CI](.gitlab-ci.yml) file.